The Best Telehealth Providers in Canada

 - Only accessible if your employer has signed up for access.

-The app is designed to complement the care patients already receive from their family doctor, or those who don’t have a family physician already.
-If you have a family physician, you can provide consent for them to be updated on your health as you use Akira.
+You can access Telus Health through your browser, or through the Telus Health MyCare app.
+The app is designed to complement the care patients already receive from their family doctor, or cover those who don’t have a family physician already.

 Pros